NPLK13004U Advanced Analytical Chemistry - Chromatography and Mass Spectrometry

 common used analytical techniques.
 A thorough understanding of the

 techniques and mass analysers is essential for method selection,

-The course covers chromatographic separation of organic compounds with special emphasize on the molecular mechanism and theory of analyte-column interactions for gas and liquid chromatography, and the theory of ionization, fragmentation, mass separation, detection and data-analysis for all kind of mass spectrometers and ionization techniques in common.
-All common analytical instruments and techniques from GC-FID/MS to UPLC-UV/FLU/MSMS are addressed.
-The theory is supplemented with computer simulations and expert guest-lectures of selected topics.
+The course covers chromatographic separation of small molecule organic compounds with special emphasize on the molecular mechanism and theory of analyte-column interactions for gas, supercritical fluid and liquid chromatography, and the theory of ionization, fragmentation, mass-to-charge separation, ion detection and data interpretation for all common mass spectrometers and ionization techniques.
+The theory is taught using lectures, colloquia sessions, laboratory and theoretical exercises supplemented with guest-lectures of selected topics.

 After completing the course the student should have acquired:

 -A solid theoretical understanding of chromatography and mass spectrometry at an advanced level.